hstsethi/anonymize-initials/README.md

 Now we can simply subsistute them with `tr`, as it will be most efficent, even more than sed.
 Additionally, the result YAML be converted to JSON, encrypted with GPG.

-Another way would be to create a dictionary of the results.
-Then pass that to replace function, however that would be less efficient and can cause collisions of values, not of keys, as dictionary doesn't allow duplicate keys.
+~~Another way would be to create a dictionary of the results.
+Then pass that to replace function, however that would be less efficient and can cause collisions of values, not of keys, as dictionary doesn't allow duplicate keys.~~

+You can also use `replace_initials_text.py` script to replace initials in text.
+It has same structure, doesn't uses dictionaries, uses same module as above script, but it's completely independent of it.
+It will write the output to same name as input, but prefixed with "anonmiyzed".